Key facts, deadlines, and compliance requirements for Poland's KSeF e-invoicing system.

 All VAT-registered businesses must submit their B2B invoices through KSeF using the FA(3) XML schema.
 The system validates each invoice and returns a unique KSeF number plus a UPO confirmation.
 Invoices without a valid KSeF number are considered invalid for tax purposes.

 The 2026 grace period means businesses can begin using KSeF without risk of financial penalties for non-compliance.
 Micro-entrepreneurs have an extended deadline until January 2027.
-Offline provisions exist for system downtime — businesses can issue invoices locally and submit them once KSeF service is restored.
+Offline provisions exist for system downtime.
+Businesses can issue invoices locally and submit them once KSeF service is restored.

-KSeF operates as a centralized clearance platform.
+KSeF operates as a centralised clearance platform.
 Businesses submit invoices via API in the FA(3) XML format.
 KSeF validates the invoice structure and data, assigns a unique identifier, and issues a UPO (official receipt).
 The validated invoice is then available for the buyer to retrieve from the platform.

-Unlike decentralized models where invoices flow between trading partners directly, KSeF stores every invoice centrally for 10 years.
+Unlike decentralised models where invoices flow between trading partners directly, KSeF stores every invoice centrally for 10 years.
 The buyer retrieves their invoices from KSeF rather than receiving them directly from the seller.
 B2G invoicing already runs through Peppol since 2019, and this infrastructure remains separate from the B2B KSeF system.

 Poland has taken a measured approach to enforcement.
 No financial penalties apply during the entire 2026 calendar year, regardless of when a business's mandatory start date falls.
 From January 2027, penalties can reach up to 100% of the VAT amount on the invoice, or 18.7% of the gross amount for VAT-exempt invoices.